generalwrex/DESERVE/README.md

-DESERVE (DEdicated SERVer, Enhanced) - Not Ready Yet
+DESERVE
 =====
+(DEdicated SERVer, Enhanced) - Not Ready Yet

+#Description
-A New Dedicated Server application for Space Engineers paired with a Manager GUI for full server control
+A New Dedicated Server application for Space Engineers paired with a Manager GUI for full server control and a ton of features!

-"Because you DESERVE more!"
+"Because you DESERVE it!"

+#Features

-**Current Features ( Including In Progress )**
+**Current Features - including in progress**
+* Plugins featuring a ‘HotSwap’ system.
 * Comprehensive GUI with configuration saving
-* Plugins featuring a ‘HotSwap’ system.
 * Manage Multiple Servers

 **Planned Features**